LSSTDESC/imSim/doc/config.rst

 Checkpointing
 -------------

 As imSim runs, if this option is turned on, it will periodically check-point its progress, writing out its interim output as it runs.
 Then, on re-running, it will use this output so as to not redo previous calculations.
-This has two main use-cases.
+This has two main use cases.
 The first is the case where you are rerunning several times.
 This will avoid recreating sensors that have already been simulated.
 The 2nd main use case is for if a job is stopped before it completes.
 This is particularly common when using a batch system with time-limits.
 This option allows you to restart your job and pick where you left off.
 These keywords tell *imSim* where to find the checkpoint files and how they are named.

 .. warning::